Nebraska Foreclosure Laws and Procedures

 After at least one month passes, if the borrower doesn't reinstate the loan, the trustee publishes a notice of sale in a newspaper once a week for five consecutive weeks and sends a copy at least 20 days before the sale to anyone who has filed a request for notice in the county records.
 (Neb.
 Rev. Stat. § 76-1007, § 76-1008).

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including Nebraska, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower, subject to some limitations (see below).
-If the lender is the highest bidder, the property becomes what's called "Real Estate Owned" (REO).
+If the lender is the highest bidder, the property becomes "Real Estate Owned" (REO).

-But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.
+But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds, you're entitled to the surplus money left over after all other liens (if any) are paid off.

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-(Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.)
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
+Working out a loss mitigation option, like a loan modification, will also stop a foreclosure.

 Reinstating the Loan

-Again, Nebraska law provides you with one month (two, if the property is agricultural) to reinstate the loan after the trustee records the notice of default.
-(Neb.
-Rev. Stat. § 76-1006).
 Also, the deed of trust might give you more time to reinstate.
 Check the paperwork you signed when you took out the loan to find out if you get more time to get caught up on past-due amounts and, if so, the deadline to reinstate.
 You can also call your loan servicer and ask if the lender will let you reinstate.

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

-Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+Some states also provide foreclosed borrowers a redemption period after the foreclosure sale, during which they can buy back the home.
 But under Nebraska law, the borrower doesn't get a right of redemption after a nonjudicial foreclosure.
 The purchaser at the foreclosure sale receives a trustee's deed following the sale.
 (Neb.
 Rev. Stat. § 76-1010).

 Filing for Bankruptcy